-Wading boots are essentially a hiking boot designed for any activity that will have you spending a significant time in water, such as fly fishing.
+Wading boots are essentially a hiking boot designed for any activity that will have you spending a significant time in the water, such as fly fishing wading.
 There are plenty of standard hiking boots that can work for wading, but none will quite offer the traction and durability of true wading boots.

 If you’re unsure of where to begin or you simply want to get right down to some of the best wading boots to choose from, here are the top four to consider.

 These boots retail for a modest $79.99 and come in men’s sizes 8 to 14.
 When it comes to cost vs value, these boots are truly worth every penny.
-Being felt-soled, the Cabela’s Ultralight give plenty of traction, but for instances where maximum traction is needed you can screw-in steel cleats (comes with boots).
+Being felt-soled, the Cabela’s Ultralight gives plenty of traction, but for instances where maximum traction is needed, you can screw-in steel cleats (comes with boots).

-For water drainage the boots have mesh paneling on the side, which easily allow water to exit without debris being able to get in.
+For water drainage, the boots have mesh paneling on the side, which easily allows water to exit without debris being able to get in.
 The boots have a steel shank for great support and stability when wading through water, in addition to an upper made of scratch-resistant materials.

-For those that are looking for a more durable felt wading boot that can handle regular use, the Simms Freestone Wading Boot is a great step up from the Cabela’s Ultralight.
+For those that are looking for a more durable felt wading boot that can handle regular use, the Simms Wading Boots is a great step up from the Cabela’s Ultralight.

 Although these boots will feel a little stiff out of the box and will need to be broken in, you’ll find them to be quite comfortable and very reliable as you wear them in.
 The boot has minimal stitching along the upper and has a very impressive wide rubber toe and heel rand.

-The Redington retails for $149.95 (Check out the latest price here!), but can be found on sale through certain online retailers.
+The Redington retails for $149.95 but can be found on sale through certain online retailers.
 It comes in men’s sizes 9 to 13.
 Keep in mind these boots tend to run about one size large.

-Can’t decide between felt or rubber soles or, perhaps, you fish in some areas where felt is allowed and other where it is?
+Can’t decide between felt or rubber soles or, perhaps, your fish in some areas where felt is allowed and others where it is?
 Korkers Buckskin Wading Boots are a great solution for these circumstances as they come with both felt and rubber interchangeable soles.